aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shading/_index.md

 The allowed values are in the range from -1 (the darkest) to 1 (the lightest) for this property.
 Zero (0) is neutral.
 Attempting to set this property to a value less than -1 or more than 1 results in java.lang.IllegalArgumentException.

-Setting this property for Border object with non-theme colors results in java.lang.IllegalStateException.
+Setting this property for Shading object with non-theme colors results in java.lang.IllegalStateException.

 **Returns:**
 double - A double value that lightens or darkens a background theme color.